-My panel explores the impact of graffiti on the urban environment and the public.
-Born as rebellious vandalism and mostly painted stealthily at night, graffiti have now evolved into elaborated artworks created in open daylight.
+The intention of my portfolio was to explore the impact of graffiti on the urban environment and the public.
+Born as rebellious vandalism and mostly painted stealthily at night, graffiti have, over time, evolved into elaborated artworks created in open daylight.

 After months of living and breathing the graffiti in parts of London, I have tried to capture the fascinating tale of urban space repossession and the spontaneous symbiosis between street art and the public.

 The River Thames and surrounding water features are central to SW London life; the River is now mainly used for leisure and, to a certain extent, transport but, in the past, the Thames must have been busy with barges and boats connecting Boroughs along its banks and facilitating the movement of goods and people.

 Is there any sign of such past activities?
 Is there an industrial or commercial use of the River nowadays?
 How has its use changed over time?

 I have tried to provide a glimpse of the relics of the historical use of the River together with contemporary industrial features.

 Hope my images would inspire some reflection on how the River’s use has evolved over time.